openrewrite/rewrite-docs/v1beta/recipes.md

 ### Recipe Descriptors

 OpenRewrite provides facilities for documenting a recipe and its configurable properties via a contract on the Recipe class.
-A recipe author may document the name \(via `Recipe.getDisplayName`\) and it's description \(via `Recipe.getDescription`\) to provide basic information about the recipe.
+A recipe author may document the name \(via `Recipe.getDisplayName`\) and its description \(via `Recipe.getDescription`\) to provide basic information about the recipe.
 Additionally, OpenRewrite provides an annotation, `org.openrewrite.Option` , that can be applied to the recipe's fields.Collectively, this meta-data is used to build a recipe descriptor and OpenRewrite's managed environment provides a mechanism for listing/discovering these descriptors.
 The descriptors are leverages to generate automated help with the context of the build plugins and they are also useful when building out reference documentation.
 The following is an example of how to properly define the meta-data on the recipe so that it is available during discovery and automated help:

 ```java
 public class ChangeType extends Recipe {